Shehrbaano-Ali/WikiScore-Lusofonia-Wish-8/README.md

 ## 📱Mobile Adaptation & UX Polishing
 A professional tool must be accessible.
 I implemented specific mobile-first logic to ensure the terminal remains functional on small screens:

-1. Implemented a swipeable table logicnthat keeps the data-heavy leaderboard readable on mobile without squishing columns.
+1. Implemented a swipeable table logic that keeps the data-heavy leaderboard readable on mobile without squishing columns.
 2. I created a *Swipe to see scores* hint that only appears on mobile.
 3. Since mobile devices lack hover states, I built a custom `showNameTooltip` function.
 When a truncated username is tapped, a subtle terminal-style popup appears to show the full ID before fading away.
 4. Utilized Tailwind md: prefixes to ensure the layout snaps from a tight mobile view to a wide, balanced desktop sequence automatically.